Ask the expert: Are online innovations the future of Parkinson’s treatment?

 The main purpose of CNS is to reunite quality clinical activity, leading research projects and training health professionals.
 The CNS Academy videos present the great work being done by our professionals and highlight our perception that there’s still a huge need for simple and high-quality information for everyone with Parkinson’s.
 We created these videos because we felt compelled to share the expertise of our dedicated and highly trained professionals – so that others can benefit from their knowledge.

 The topics – which were suggested by healthcare professionals working at CNS – try to cover the most frequent and relevant problems that can be addressed by cartoons.
 They include educational videos on how to manage medication, home safety, how to help the caregiver, speech problems, gait problems etc. The videos’ objective is not just to propose simple tips, but to promote the increase of physical and cognitive training at home, to complement all other interventions applied by professionals in clinics.

 How can people ensure that the information they find online about Parkinson’s is accurate and up to date?

 It can be extremely difficult to differentiate between high quality data and misinformation.
-The easiest and most effective way to filter the good from bad is to always favour information published through associations – for instance, the European Parkinson’s Disease Association (EPDA), Parkinson’s Foundation, or organisations with scientific boards validating their content.
+The easiest and most effective way to filter the good from bad is to always favour information published through associations – for instance, the Parkinson’s Europe, Parkinson’s Foundation, or organisations with scientific boards validating their content.